ItsRiprod/DeskThing/README.md

      ```

 5. **Configure Discord App:**
-   - Create a discord app and key the key and secret.
-Detailed steps down below
+   - Create a discord app and key the key and secret. [detailed steps here](#discord-app)
    - Add them to your `.env` file:
      ```env
       DISCORD_CLIENT_ID= discord_app_id